Understanding Fine-tuning in Approximate Unlearning: A Theoretical Perspective: Naive Fine-Tuning Methods Fail To Unlearn

 \begin{theorem} Suppose a model is trained by the procedure \ref{eq:unlearn_fine-tuning} and \ref{eq:train_from_scratch} separately.
-Under the \cref{asm:ortho_w}, it holds that \begin{itemize} \item RL: $L(\mathbf{w}_t, D_r)=0 $, UL : $L(\mathbf{w}_t, D_f)=0 $; \item RL: $L(\mathbf{w}_g, D_r)=0$, UL: $L(\mathbf{w}_g, D_f)=\| \mathbf{w}_*^f\|^2_{ \frac{1}{n_f}\mathbf{X}_f\mathbf{X}_f^{\top}} $. \end{itemize} Here, $\mathbf{w}_t$ refers to the unlearned model via fine-tuning, $\mathbf{w}_g$ refers to the model parameter retrained from scratch, RL and UL refer to the remaining loss on the remaining data and the unlearning loss on the forgetting data.
-Note that higher RL and UL corresponde to lower RA and UA. \end{theorem} \cref{thm:no_ov} presents two interesting observations: 1) The fine-tuning model can perform perfectly on the remaining dataset, which indicates that the information from training data has been preserved from the original model, $\mathbf{w}_o$, to the unlearned model via fine-tuning, $\mathbf{w}_t$.
+Under the \cref{asm:ortho_w}, it holds that \begin{itemize} \item RL: $L(\mathbf{w}_t, D_r)=0 $, UL : $L(\mathbf{w}_t, D_f)=0 $; \item RL: $L(\mathbf{w}_g, D_r)=0$, UL: $L(\mathbf{w}_g, D_f)=\| \mathbf{w}_*^f\|^2_{ \frac{\mathbf{X}_f\mathbf{X}_f^{\top}}{n_f}} $. \end{itemize} Here, $\mathbf{w}_t$ refers to the unlearned model via fine-tuning, $\mathbf{w}_g$ refers to the model parameter retrained from scratch, RL and UL refer to the remaining loss on the remaining data and the unlearning loss on the forgetting data. \end{theorem} \cref{thm:no_ov} presents two interesting observations: 1) The fine-tuning model can perform perfectly on the remaining dataset, which indicates that the information from training data has been preserved from the original model, $\mathbf{w}_o$, to the unlearned model via fine-tuning, $\mathbf{w}_t$.
 2) The loss of the fine-tuning model on the forgetting dataset consistently remains zero, which diverges from the performance of the golden model.
 This suggests that the fine-tuning model is unable to forget the information it previously acquired from $\mathbf{w}_o$, which may be contradicted by catastrophic forgetting in continual learning \citep{parisi2019continual,ding2024understanding}.

 To illustrate the behavior of fine-tuning during the unlearning process more clearly, we consider the projective nature of learning.
 Firstly, the solution of \cref{eq:unlearn_fine-tuning} can be represented as